RobPz/ets2-psp-dashboard/README.md

 3. Run **ETS2 Dashboard** on your PSP and wait for it to connect to the server.
 4. Done.
 If everything went well, the dashboard will be displayed.

 To switch between the information panels use L/R triggers, Left/Right or Square/Circle buttons.
+To toggle between kilometers and miles use Select.
 Press Start or Home button to quit.

 ### Transmission configurations